Born 1934 in Nishinomiya, Japan

 New Directions Gallery, New York, N. Y., First Prize

-Gordon's Fifth Avenue Gallery, New York, N.Y., two-man
+Gordon's Fifth Avenue Gallery, New York, N.Y., two-man show

-Art-in-Profile, Channel 4, NBC TV, interviewed by Nat
+Art-in-Profile, Channel 4, NBC TV, interviewed by Nat Hentoff

 Community Museum of Brooklyn, two-person show